peter.bike

 The southbound platform can be accessed via a path connecting to Leslie St near the south end of the platform, and a path connecting to 17th Ave at the north end of the platform.

-To get between the platforms, a pedestrian grade crossing is at both the south and north ends of the platforms.
+To get between the platforms, a grade crossing for people is at both the south and north ends of the platforms.

 Hillsdale